Ruhr University Bochum

 iSTEM

-– iPS based in vitro modelling of Crigler-Najjar syndrome type 1
+– iPSC based in vitro modelling of Crigler-Najjar syndrome type 1

 – Characterisation of MSCs and iPSCs derived from urine